-If you've never been to the Cheltenham races before, making your debut at the Gold Cup Festival will be an experience you won't forget in a hurry.
-Away from the incredible headwear and free flowing champagne, there's over £600 million spent in Gold Cup betting each year and you can be part of it, either in person or through online betting.
+If you've never experienced Cheltenham Festival horse racing before, making your debut at the Gold Cup will be an experience you won't forget in a hurry.
+Away from the incredible headwear and free flowing champagne, there's over £600 million spent on Gold Cup betting each year and you can be part of it at Cheltenham Festival 2017, either in person or through online betting.

 The Structure of the Festival

 As the event has grown over the last century, it's become essential to stretch the races over four days to make each one unique.
 With the average Cheltenham Festival attendance being 62,000 over the four days, it’s clear that the meeting remains one of the biggest draws for avid horse racing fans and casual sports bettors alike.

-- Champion Day - Tuesday marks the first day of the festival, and one of the quieter days for bookmakers at the racecourse.
+- Champion Day - Tuesday marks the first day of the festival and is traditionally one of the quieter days for bookmakers at the racecourse.
 However, a lot of money gets spent on the first race, mainly for prestige.
 Last year’s Champion Hurdle winner Annie Power has unfortunately been ruled out this time around due to a leg injury, while 2015 victor Faugheen has also been struggling with a pulled muscle.
 However, there will be no shortage of other contenders to keep an eye on, including the likes of Yorkhill, Yanworth and Petit Mouchoir.
 You can also expect to see champion jockeys from previous years returning to the scene of their former glories.
 This year’s Champions Day is on Tuesday 14th March.

 - Ladies Day - possibly one of the most popular days, Ladies Day – which in 2017 is on Wednesday 15th March - is all about people watching and hat spotting.
 The main event is the Queen Mother Champion Chase, but unless you're taking a female friend, you may want to watch the day from Cheltenham betting sites instead.
 The 28 entries for this year’s Champions Chase is the second highest since 2009, and heading the list of contenders is Douvan, the French import having been given 1/3 odds by the likes of Sky Bet and Paddy Power.

-- St Patrick's Thursday - a flavour of Ireland comes a few days early to the festival this year, on 16th March ahead of Saint Patrick’s Day on the 17th.
-While many punters will be attracted to Guinness Village, serious gamblers will find their way to Bookmakers' Jungle where there are always rumours of million pound bets to be had.
+- St Patrick's Thursday - a flavour of Ireland comes a day early to the festival this year, on 16th March ahead of Saint Patrick’s Day on the 17th.
+While many punters will be attracted to the Guinness Village, serious gamblers will find their way to Bookmakers' Jungle where there are always rumours of million-pound bets to be had.
 Both the Sun Bets Stayers’ Hurdle and Ryanair Chase are scheduled for this day, with Unowhatimeanharry widely fancied for the former ahead of such familiar names as Jezki and Faugheen.